ljw1004/blog/Analyzers/PlatformSpecificAnalyzer/ReadMe.md

 And some fields/properties might have the [PlatformSpecific] attribute too.

-This analyzer checks that any invocation of a method that's in Windows.* namespace but outside the common UWP platform, and any invocation of a method with the [PlatformSpecific] attribute on it, either (1) is in a method/class/assembly marked as [PlatformSpecific], or (2) is "properly guarded" as defined below.
+This analyzer checks that any invocation of a method that's in Windows.* namespace but outside the common UWP platform, and any invocation of a method with a [*Specific] attribute on it, either (1) is in a method/class/assembly marked as [*Specific], or (2) is "properly guarded" as defined below.

 *Properly Guarded*.
 You must either have the invocation or a Return statement inside the positive branch of an `If` block whose conditional includes a "proper guard".
-A proper guard is either an invocation of any method inside a type called ApiInformation, or an access of a field/property that has the `[PlatformSpecific]` attribute on it.
+A proper guard is either an invocation of any method inside a type called ApiInformation, or an access of a field/property that has a `[*Specific]` attribute on it.

+The package provides one attribute `[System.Runtime.CompilerServices.PlatformSpecific]`, and this is the one that the code-fixes suggest to insert.
+But you can chose to define your own more descriptive attributes, e.g. `[MyNamespace.XboxSpecific]`, and all attributes that end in `Specific` are treated as identical by this analyzer.

 Bugs